-- 1. Adjust the limit switch rod arm so that the limit switch rod arm is centered between the two roll pins on the UHMW slide block.
-See Figure 12-39. - 2.
-Make sure that when all tension on the chain is released (e.g., the chain breaks) that the roll pins will engage the limit switch rod and activate the switch.
+- 1. Adjust the limit switch rod arm to be centered between the two roll pins on the UHMW slide block.
+See Figure 12-42. - 2.
+Make sure that when all tension on the chain is released that the roll pins will engage the limit switch rod and activate the switch.

-On VRCs over 20' (6096mm) tall, limit switch may activate intermittently.
+NOTE On VRCs over 20' (6096mm) tall, limit switch may activate intermittently.
 If this occurs, move the lower roll pin to the lower hole in the chain tensioner block.
 Readjust the limit switch rod arm to the center of the roll pins.
-See Figure 12-41.
+See Figure 12-43.